dounia-pihan/sncf-low-fares-2024/README.md

 ## 3 - Methodology

 **Corpus preparation**
+- Converted SNCF fares into fare per kilomtre
-- Added columns from external datasets:
+- Merged with station metadata to link each destination station to its region.
+Added columns from external datasets:
   - *Region Name* (from SNCF station locations dataset)
   - *Fare per km* (from CO₂ emissions dataset)
   - *Geopoint* (lat/long from station dataset)